xentror/check_forbidden/README.md

 # check_fordidden
-A simple shell script which checks that you only use authorized functions in a compiled binary.
+A shell script which checks that you only use authorized functions in a compiled binary.

 ## USAGE